How to Start an LLC in South Dakota (2025 Guide)

-Wondering how to start an LLC in South Dakota?
+Wondering how to start a limited liability company (LLC) in South Dakota?
 We’ve got you covered.

-To get started, you’ll need to pick a suitable business name, choose a registered agent, and file your Articles of Organization with the South Dakota Secretary of State ($150-$165 processing fee).
+To get started, you’ll need to pick a suitable business name, choose a registered agent, and file your Articles of Organization with the South Dakota Secretary of State.
+The cost to form an LLC in South Dakota is $150.

 You can do this independently, consult with a business attorney for specialized legal guidance, or join the other 65% of our readers and hire a specialized South Dakota LLC formation service (recommended).